ideeverdi/website-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Cognitive Science
-- Artificial Intelligence
+- Cognitive Science and Artificial Intelligence
 - Cognitive and Social Psychology
 - Experimental Economics and Sociology